 There are different methods that you can use to measure your baby’s weight at home.
 You can use a normal kitchen or bathroom scale, a luggage scale or use more specific digital baby scales.
 However, some methods are definitely more accurate than others, and I will go through all of them in detail below.

-1) How to Weight Baby on a Kitchen Scale
+1) How To Weigh Your Baby On A Kitchen Scale

 A kitchen scale is usually something that everyone has at home, and it’s definitely a type of scale that you can use to weigh your baby if you have to and are on a budget.
 If you don’t have one, it might be a good investment for both your baby and your kitchen!